Recent developments on Oka manifolds: Oka domains in Euclidean spaces and in Stein manifolds with the density property

 \begin{theorem}[Theorem 3.1.1 in \cite{Stout2007}] Assume that $K$ is a compact polynomially convex set in $\C^n$ and $C$ is a subset of $\C^n$ contained in a compact connected set of finite length such that $C\cup K$ is compact.
 Then, $A=\wh{C\cup K}\setminus (C\cup K)$ is either empty or a closed purely one-dimensional complex subvariety of $\C^n\setminus (C\cup K)$. \end{theorem}

 Examples in \cite{Stout2007} show that $A$ may have infinitely many irreducible components.
 We now prove the following result which generalizes Proposition \ref{prop:curveinC2}.

 \begin{theorem} Assume that $K$ is a compact polynomially convex set in $\C^n$, $n>1$, and $C$ is a subset of $\C^n$ contained in a compact connected set of finite length such that $C\cup K$ is compact.
-If the subvariety $A=\wh{C\cup K}\setminus (C\cup K)$ has at most finitely many irreducible components, then $\C^n\setminus (C\cup K)$ is an Oka domain. \end{theorem}
+If the subvariety $A=\wh{C\cup K}\setminus (C\cup K)$ has at most finitely many irreducible components then $\C^n\setminus (C\cup K)$ is an Oka domain.
+Furthermore, $C\cup K$ has a basis of compact strongly pseudoconvex neighbourhoods with Oka complements in $\C^n$. \end{theorem}